 Remember that once a reflex is activated by a stimulus and integrated, the stimuli is no longer necessary for the response to occur.
 Also the stimulus can occur without the response appearing.

-I will continue to add more terms and descriptions here as the Summer Series unfolds.
 This is a beginning.
 In exploring this material, remember that what I am presenting here is about embodiment rather than thinking.
 This way of learning is a big shift from the way most of us have been taught to learn.
 In my book, Sensing, Feeling, and Action, I wrote about nervous system learning and cellular experience learning: